Changes to NHS organisations in the East of England

 The new structure and leadership

-• Mid and South Essex ICB is working with the geographical areas of north east Essex and west Essex, chaired by Michael Thorne CBE.
+- Essex ICB which is formed from Mid and South Essex ICB and the geographical areas of north east Essex and west Essex.
+It is chaired by Michael Thorne CBE.

-• Bedfordshire, Luton and Milton Keynes ICB, Cambridgeshire and Peterborough ICB, and Hertfordshire have clustered together, chaired by Robin Porter, currently chair of Bedfordshire, Luton and Milton Keynes ICB, Herts and West Essex ICB, and Cambridgeshire and Peterborough ICB.
+- Central East ICB which has been formed from Bedfordshire, Luton and Milton Keynes ICB, Cambridgeshire and Peterborough ICB, and Hertfordshire.
+It is chaired by by Robin Porter, the previous chair of Bedfordshire, Luton and Milton Keynes ICB, Herts and West Essex ICB, and Cambridgeshire and Peterborough ICB.

-• Norfolk and Waveney ICB has clustered with Suffolk, chaired by Will Pope, currently chair of Suffolk and North East Essex ICB and chair of Norfolk and Waveney ICB.
+- Norfolk and Suffolk ICB It is chaired by Will Pope, previously chair of Suffolk and North East Essex ICB and chair of Norfolk and Waveney ICB.

 Other providers